 Although this stat can be useful, the baseball world prefers to use its cousin -- WHIP -- which is basically the same thing except "per inning" instead of "per nine innings."
 Also, WHIP does not factor hit batsmen into its equation.

-Watch: Keyvius Sampson allows a hit, raising his baserunners per nine innings pitched.
+Watch: Tyler Anderson allows four hits in an inning, raising his baserunners per nine innings pitched.